joaovitorbf/ynodesktop/README.md

 [Click here to go to the download page for the latest release.](https://github.com/joaovitorbf/ynodesktop/releases/latest)

 ## [YNOproject](https://github.com/ynoproject)
 Click on the heading to check out the Yume Nikki Online Project!
+Make sure to check out Collective Unconscious, YNO's own multiplayer collaborative Yume Nikki Fangame!